manjunath-relanto/BidBuilder/API_INTEGRATION.md

    - User enters username and password
    - Frontend calls `/login` endpoint
    - Access token is stored in localStorage
-   - User info is fetched from `/me` endpoint
-   - User is redirected to dashboard
+   - User is immediately redirected to dashboard
+   - User info is created from login form data

 2. **Signup Process:**
    - User fills registration form
    - Frontend calls `/register` endpoint
    - User is automatically logged in
    - Access token is stored in localStorage
-   - User is redirected to dashboard
+   - User is immediately redirected to dashboard
+   - User info is created from registration data

 3. **Token Management:**
    - Access tokens are stored in localStorage